-Length of the program: The M.S.M. program must be completed within 4 years from the time the student commenced the first course, as a regular student.
+Length of the program: The M.S.M. program must be completed within 4 years from the time the student commenced the first course.
 This time limit may be extended due to special extenuating circumstances with the Dean of Academic Affairs' approval.